fabrezi/sundial/README.md

 # sundial

-This is an app that tells prayer time with repect to the location.
+This is an app that does the following:

-Test- model in Java.
-Android devices.
+[1] Provide the time of prayer according to location

+[2] Provide the direction